 That was not the reply that I was searching for and needed to hear.
 I knew my experiences and struggles were real, and I was craving connection.
 I wanted to find people who would know what I was going through and could give me great advice.
 So, in 2016 I decided to invest in traveling and meeting outstanding people like Dr. Oz, Martin Garrix, Philip Zimbardo, or Jake Paul to see if their wisdom and experience could help me in my journey.

 They kept telling me “I love talking about this topic!
 Finally, someone understands me.”
-That made me dig way deeper, to do over 1000 hours of branding consultancy with entrepreneurs in just two years in order to understand how the process of execution is affected by our cycle of self-realization.
+That made me dig way deeper, to do over 1000 hours of branding consultancy with entrepreneurs, digital creators, and so on, in just two years in order to understand how the process of execution is affected by our cycle of self-realization.
 I wanted to have more information about every tiny step of the cycle.
 Also, psychologists like the legendary Philip Zimbardo helped me understand the process much better.

 Then learning about the Gartner Hype Cycle

 When I took a closer look at the Gartner Hype Cycle that explains the lifetime of a startup, or any idea that you make happen, I realized something: it’s not enough to understand the stages of when to invest, when to focus on growth, or how to build a campaign—you have to understand how your cycle of self-realization is affecting growth.
 I am talking about solopreneurs, founders, digital creators, youtubers, DJ’s, influencers, or anyone with a personal brand.